mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Xbox Game Pass Ultimate subscribers will get EA Play on November 10th
+  - Silverlake adds a $2 billion long-only hedge fund backed by Abu Dhabi to its tech finance toolkit
      <hr/>

-      - *Earlier this month, Microsoft announced that Xbox Game Pass Ultimate subscribers would be able to access EA Play for no additional cost.
-The company shared more details about the rollout.
-Console players will be able to activate their complimentary EA Play su…*
+      - *Silver Lake Partners, the multi-billion dollar tech-focused investment firm, is adding a long-only hedge fund backed by Abu Dhabi’s sovereign wealth fund, Mubadala, to its array of investment vehicles to finance technology companies.
+The move into multi-strat…*

-  - Apple removes two RSS feed readers from China App Store
+  - Watch Google’s Pixel 5 event live right here
       <hr/>

-      - *It looks like Apple is scouring its Chinese App Store for any remaining services that may not sit well with Chinese censors.
-Two RSS reader apps, Reeder and Fiery Feeds, said this week that their iOS apps have been removed in China over content that is consid…*
+      - *Google is holding an event to unveil its new phone, the Google Pixel 5.
+It is going to be a virtual event, and you can steam it live.
+The event starts at 11 a.m.
+PDT (2 p.m. in New York, 7 p.m. in London, 8 p.m. in Paris).
+Rumor has it that there could be […]*

-  - Apple to release new emojis with iOS 14.2
+  - Memo Bank details its offering for its business bank accounts
       <hr/>

-      - *While the current version of iOS is iOS 14.0.1, Apple is already testing iOS 14.2.
-The company released an early beta version of the update yesterday, and it includes a new set of emojis, as Emojipedia spotted.
-Apple already shared an early look of the new em…*
+      - *French startup Memo Bank has unveiled three different plans for its new customers.
+The company is building a business bank for small and medium companies that generate between €2 million and €50 million in annual turnover.
+Earlier this year, Memo Bank obtaine…*

-  - Lee Fixel's Addition leads $35 million investment in India's Inshorts
+  - Hailo challenges Intel and Google with its new AI modules for edge devices
       <hr/>

-      - *Inshorts, which operates a popular news aggregator app in India, has raised $35 million in a new financing round led by Lee Fixel’s Addition as the Indian startup looks to scale its adjacent, social network platform.
-For Fixel, who wrote several high-profile …*
+      - *Hailo, a Tel Aviv-based startup best known for its high-performance AI chips, today announced the launch of its M.2 and Mini PCIe high-AI acceleration modules.
+Based around its Hailo-8 chip, these new models are meant to be used in edge devices for anything f…*

-  - Emjoy picks up $3M to get more women tuned into sexual self-care
+  - Xbox Game Pass Ultimate subscribers will get EA Play on November 10th
       <hr/>

-       - *Barcelona-based Emjoy, an audio app for women that sells a narrative of sexual self-care and empowerment, has picked up $3 million in seed funding led by JME Ventures, with existing investor Nauta Capital participating.
-The femtech startup believes it has lit…*
+       - *Earlier this month, Microsoft announced that Xbox Game Pass Ultimate subscribers would be able to access EA Play for no additional cost.
+The company shared more details about the rollout.
+Console players will be able to activate their complimentary EA Play su…*